DataDog/gello/CONTRIBUTING.md

 ### Documentation Styleguide

-* Eeach file must include the following header at the top of the file:
+* Each file must include the following header at the top of the file:

 **For Python files**
 ```python